fededev01/Learn-Python/README.md

 This repository is created to teach to new users to develop In Java.

-At the moment the repository includes the following concepts
+At the moment the repository includes the following concepts:

 ##### How can I help?